 » Events Calendar for Community-University Partnerships & Service

 Higher Education Teaching Experience (at least one semester)

-Program participants need to teach in some capacity (i.e., lab, discussion group, entire course) for at least one semester.
-Documentation of teaching experience includes: a course syllabus, student evaluations, and a 3–5 page written reflection focusing on the teaching experience
+Program participants need to teach at UVM for at least one semester.
+(Contact your advisor or your department to set up your teaching assignment.)
+Documentation of teaching experience includes: a course syllabus, student evaluations, and a 3–5 page written reflection focusing on the teaching experience.

 Observing Teaching Excellence

-This category of activities involves observing and reflecting on classroom teaching practices.
-Each GTA/F will observe TWO faculty members on campus teaching a class.
-These faculty members must be recipients of either the Kroepsch-Maurice Excellence in Teaching Award or the George V. Kidder Outstanding Faculty Award, or (other faculty at the discretion of the department chair or program coordinator).
-Following the observations, the graduate student will write will write a 3-5 page analytical summary of the experience including a descriptive observation, an interpretation of the observation and a summary of what they gained from this experience.
+Each program participant will observe two UVM faculty members teaching a class and write a 3-5 page reflection about what they learned from their observations.
+These faculty members must be recipients of either the Kroepsch-Maurice Excellence in Teaching Award or the George V. Kidder Outstanding Faculty Award (or other faculty at the discretion of the department chair or program coordinator).

 The teaching portfolio will serve as a culminating project for the graduate student’s experience in the GTP.
 Participants will meeting individually with the program coordinator to make a plan for their portfolios.

 If you have any questions, please contact the program coordinator, Holly Parker, Holly.Parker@uvm.edu.